Peak body for ex-service organisations – consultation and co-design outcomes

 An independent peak body is being set up to enhance coordination, collaboration, and representation within Australia's veteran and family support sector.
 This responds to Recommendation 89 from the Royal Commission into Defence and Veteran Suicide, which called for such a body.

-Work on the establishment of the peak body follows extensive consultation and co-design with sector stakeholders, and is primarily focused improving the experience of veterans and their families seeking effective and trusted support.
+Work on the establishment of the peak body follows extensive consultation and co-design with sector stakeholders, and is primarily focused on improving the experience of veterans and the families of veterans seeking effective and trusted support.

 In February 2026, the Australian Government appointed Mr Nick Booth MVO as Special Advisor to lead a six-month project to consolidate views from across the sector, examine Australian and international models, and by mid-August 2026 support the development of practical, evidence informed options for the peak body’s role, governance, funding and sustainability.